djeanner/timeNewRTSinfo/README.md

 See how long each rts info cards stays on the rts.ch/info home page It is testing the page every 10 minutes (see [run-loop.zsh](./run-loop.zsh))

+The repository has a workflow running automatically in github.
+Alternatively, it can be run locally with the following instructions:

 # Installation
 ```zsh
 npm install cheerio